Do you dream of digging your toes into white powdery sand or wading into warm crystal clear waters?

 Or, if you’re feeling adventurous you can go for a little hike, keep reading for more information on that!

 Oh, but don’t forget to stop at the roadside stands for a fresh coconut!

-Get ready because today we’re going snorkeling!
+Get ready because today we’re taking a catamaran along the Napali coast!
 Are you stoked?
 I hope so!